Live Unchained: An Interview with Kathryn Buford

 7. What is your wildest dream for live unchained?

-Well, I’m proud to say after repeatedly revisiting our business plan, taking entrepreneurship classes and regularly speaking with my awesome mentors about Live Unchained my greatest vision doesn’t feel like a “wild dream” anymore – it feels like a plan that we’re building towards.
+Well, I’m proud to say after repeatedly revisiting our business plan, taking entrepreneurship classes and regularly speaking with a washington business agent, it feels like my greatest vision doesn’t feel like a “wild dream” anymore – it feels like a plan that we’re building towards.

 One thing that I’ve learned as a social entrepreneur is that no matter how brilliant your idea is or how helpful your organization actually is, funding is something you have to work extremely hard to attract and sustain.
 There are so many other organizations that I really respect with a hard-working staff committed to securing opportunities and justice for black communities locally and internationally.
 And, there are so many artists that do things like mortgage their homes and work 60 hours work to fund their own creative projects.
 I want Live Unchained to not only provide great artistic content and events, but fund organizations and artists whose work aligns with our mission.
 It’s really frustrating to see sincere and talented folks struggling